NOhs/dkey/README.md

 ## Limitations

-No deprecation warnings can be generated to indicate that the number of entries of the dict has change.
+- No deprecation warnings can be generated to indicate that the number of entries of the dict has change.
+- No automatic docstring changes are possible at the moment